MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Açıklamalar

-Bkz: [PathCommonPrefix](/windows/desktop/api/shlwapi/nf-shlwapi-pathcommonprefixa) Ayrıntılar için.
+Ayrıntılar için bkz.
+[PathCommonPrefix](/windows/win32/api/shlwapi/nf-shlwapi-pathcommonprefixw) .

-## <a name="compactpath"></a> ATLPath::CompactPath
+## <a name="compactpath"></a>ATLPath:: CompactPath

-Bu işlev için aşırı yüklenmiş bir sarmalayıcıdır, [PathCompactPath](/windows/desktop/api/shlwapi/nf-shlwapi-pathcompactpatha).
+Bu işlev, [PathCompactPath](/windows/win32/api/shlwapi/nf-shlwapi-pathcompactpathw)için aşırı yüklenmiş bir sarmalayıcıdır.

 ### <a name="syntax"></a>Sözdizimi